codophilic/Learn-Java/OOPS.md

 Mr. Harsh Pandya
 ```

 - Lets say you have two string variables which stores the same value.
-What do you thing the reference object are same or different?
+What do you thing the reference variable values are same or different?

 ```
         /**
-         * Points the same reference object in the string pool of heap memory */
+         * Points the same object in the string pool of heap memory */
         String s1="welcome";
         String s2="welcome";